grahamalderson/f5-agility-labs-adfsproxy/docs/module3/module-adfs-proxy.rst

 |image2|

+**If you do not get the ADFS logon page noted below you may have cache problems.
+Double check that you have closed all other incognito windows before trying this, and you can clear cache and cookies by performing ctrl+shift+del and selecting "all time"**

 1. This time instead of automatically authenticating with Windows Integrated Authentication you are presented with a forms login page.
    This is because ADFS is configured to require Forms auth for external